reneegreen816/PholdAPhage/README.md

 1. Define your T-number (T#)

    Use your genome length (in bps) to determine your T#.
 If you know your phage capsid diameter, this can also help with genome length proportional to capsid size.
-To determine your phages T# you can start with the following links.
+To determine your phages T# you can start with the following link.
 If your phage or proteomics are known, this can also help to define size based on capsid dimensions and protein placement.

    - [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pmc.ncbi.nlm.nih.gov/articles/PMC7762592/)
-   - link 2
-   - link 3

    Note:
    - T#s can overlap in genome size and bps number.
 In this scenario consider which T# is most common or stable for your phage type or bps length, based on literature.
 If literature review doesn't help determine the best T# for you, consider setting up all possible versions for visualisation and observational review.
+   - The type of DNA/RNA your phage has will also help to define its size, with dsDNA requiring a higher T# to support a larger genome.

 2. Define your T# parameters for use in simulation.

    The Casper-Klug formula uses (h, k) parameters to define the T# based on symmetry.
 Therefore, knowing your T#, you can work backwards to determine what these will be.
-These will then be used to create your hkcage in UCSF ChimeraX.
+These will then be used to create your hkcage in ChimeraX.

    Example: for a T# of 1 your (h, k) values would be (1, 0) where 1 = 1^2 + 1x0 + 0^2.
 In this sense you can work to find yours.
 Here are a few examples: